What are the Differences in Industrial Chain Grades?

 Elite Sales offers a Grade 100 Chain available in numerous sizes for nearly any type of heavy-duty project or application.

-There are plenty of chain types available on the market – but when you buy from Elite Sales, you can rest assured that you are getting only the best quality of chain guaranteed.
+There are plenty of chain grades and types available on the market – but when you buy from Elite Sales, you can rest assured that you are getting only the best quality of chain guaranteed.
 We offer a wide range of sizes and finishes in Grades 30, 43, 70, 80, and 100.
+We also carry a variety of galvanized chains, stainless steel chains, and other finishes.

-Our knowledgeable staff is also available to answer any questions you may have and help you find the exact type of chain you need for the job.
+Our knowledgeable staff is also available to answer any questions you may have and help you find the exact types of industrial chains you need for the job.

 Reach out to our sales team today to place an order and make us your number one chain supplier.